-In view of the above connections, it of considerable interest to classify the dual of an affine or graded Hecke algebra with unequal parameters.
-Since $\mc H (\mc R,q)$ is a deformation of the group algebra $\C [W^e]$, it is natural to expect strong similarities between the duals Irr$(\mc H (\mc R,q))$ and Irr$(W^e)$.
+In view of the above connections, it is of considerable interest to classify the dual of an affine or graded Hecke algebra with unequal parameters.
+Since $\mc H (\mc R,q)$ is a deformation of the group algebra $\C [W]$, it is natural to expect strong similarities between the duals Irr$(\mc H (\mc R,q))$ and Irr$(W)$.
 Indeed, for equal parameters the Deligne--Langlands--Kazhdan--Lusztig parametrization provides a bijection between these duals \cite{KaLu,Lus-Rep}.
 For unequal parameters we approach the issue via harmonic analysis on affine Hecke algebras, which forces us to consider only parameter functions $q$ with values in $\R_{>0}$.
-We will assign to every irreducible $\mc H$-representation $\pi$ in a natural way a representation $\Spr (\pi)$ of the extended affine Weyl group $W^e$.
+We will assign to every irreducible $\mc H$-representation $\pi$ in a natural way a representation $\Spr (\pi)$ of the extended affine Weyl group $W$.
 Although this construction does not always preserve irreducibility, it has a lot of nice properties, the most important of which is:

-\begin{thmintro} \textup{(see Theorem \ref{thm:2.7})} \\ The collection of representations $\{ \Spr (\pi) : \pi \in \mr{Irr}(\mc H (\mc R,q)) \}$ forms a $\Q$-basis of the representation ring of $W^e$. \end{thmintro}
+\begin{thmintro} \textup{(see Theorem \ref{thm:2.7})} \\ The collection of representations $\{ \Spr (\pi) : \pi \in \mr{Irr}(\mc H (\mc R,q)) \}$ forms a $\Q$-basis of the representation ring of $W$. \end{thmintro}

-Since the Springer correspondence for finite Weyl groups realizes Irr$(W_0)$, via Kazhdan--Lusztig theory, as a specific subset of Irr$(\mc H (\mc R,q))$, we refer to Theorem \ref{thm:0.1} as an affine Springer correspondence.
-It is possible to refine Theorem \ref{thm:0.1} to a continuous (with respect to the Jacobson topology) bijection Irr$(\mc H (\mc R,q)) \to \text{Irr}(W^e)$.
+Since the Springer correspondence for finite Weyl groups realizes Irr$(W_0)$, via Kazhdan--Lusztig theory, as a specific subset of Irr$(\mc H (\mc R,q))$, Theorem \ref{thm:0.1} can be regarded as an affine Springer correspondence without irreducibility.
+By picking suitable irreducible subquotients of the $\Spr (\pi)$ one can refine Theorem \ref{thm:0.1} to a bijection Irr$(\mc H (\mc R,q)) \to \text{Irr}(W)$.
 This is related to a conjecture of Aubert, Baum and Plymen \cite{ABP1,ABP2} (ABP-conjecture for short) which we sketch here.